co-cart/co-cart/readme.txt

 * Session abstract now extends `WC_Session` abstract for plugin compatibility for those that strong types.
 * Session handler by adding `get_session()` function for plugin compatibility.
 * When you uninstall CoCart, the original WooCommerce cron job for cleanup sessions will be rescheduled.
+* Notice for when item is removed now returns in the first response.

 ## Compatibility and Requirements